 big empty space.

-This "plug effect" only happens when traffic is highly congested.
-When
+This "plug effect" seems only to happen when traffic is highly

-traffic is light, I can't maintain a big empty space, since aggressive
+congested.
+When traffic is light, I can't maintain any really extreme

-jams, so there's no need to create an antitraffic bubble and perform
+not as much need to create an antitraffic bubble and perform some

 MAKING A REAL DIFFERENCE